speedyfriend67/SwifThumb_YT-Thumbnail-Downloader/README.md

 To run the app locally, follow these steps:

 1. Clone this repository to your local device.
-2. Open the project in Xcode.
+2. Open the project in Xcode. (or you can manually download contentview.swift code and run it cuz i built on swifty lol)
 3. Build and run the app on a simulator or a physical device.

 ## Usage